 If you receive a response that answers your question, we encourage you to mark it as the solution so other Hitchhikers are aware that the thread has an answer.
 To mark a comment as the solution, click on the Solution checkbox icon underneath the comment.

 Keep in mind that the original post in the thread cannot be marked as the solution.

 Add to Relevant Topics

-If a topic similar to yours already exists, add a new post to that thread instead of posting a new topic.
-This will prevent other users from sifting through multiple similar threads, help keep similar content together, and make it easier for users to find answers.
+If a topic similar to yours already exists, add a new comment to that thread instead of posting a new topic.
+This will prevent other users from sifting through multiple similar threads, help keep similar content together, and make it easier to find answers.

-You don’t want to post on someone else’s topic if you have a different problem, or if they have already marked their question as solved.
+Try not to comment on someone else’s post if you have a different problem, or if they have already marked their question as solved.
 In these instances, you should start a new topic instead.

 Add a Helpful Title

-Optimizing your post’s title helps it show up in related searches, and allows other members to understand what your post is about, at a glance.
+Giving your post a specific title helps it show up in related searches, and allows other Hitchhikers to understand what your post is about at a glance.
 For example, instead of “phone numbers question”, try “How do I format phone numbers on Search result cards?”

 Be Mindful of Linking Images